Stocks move higher on Wall Street after an early stumble - WTMJ

 Investors also continue to watch shares of companies such as GameStop and AMC Entertainment, which have been targeted by a community of online investors seeking to force their stock prices higher.
 Both stocks were up modestly after plunging over the last two days.

-Google’s parent company, Alphabet, jumped more than 8.8% after reporting a blowout quarter as its digital advertising machine regained momentum.
+Google’s parent company, Alphabet, jumped 9.5% after reporting a blowout quarter as its digital advertising machine regained momentum.

 It’s a technology-heavy week for earnings.
 After the closing bell, investors will get results from technology giant Cisco Systems as well as payments behemoth PayPal.

-Meanwhile shares of Amazon rose just 0.2%, despite the company reporting a huge rise in quarterly profits.
+Meanwhile shares of Amazon dropped 0.7% after the company reported a huge rise in quarterly profits.
 Amazon also said its founder and CEO Jeff Bezos would be stepping down as CEO to focus on broader work at the company.

 With Democrats and Republicans remaining far apart on support for President Joe Biden’s $1.9 trillion stimulus package, investors are betting that the administration will opt for a reconciliation process to get the legislation through Congress.